-Long-term exposure to radiation or toxic chemicals like benzene could make you more likely to get MF.
+Long-term exposure to radiation or toxic chemicals like benzene could make you more likely to get myelofibrosis.
 But that doesn’t happen often.

-Blood cells: You have three types.
+Blood cells.
+You have three types.
 They travel from your marrow to the rest of your body.
 Each has a special job to do.
-But if MF slows production, that can’t happen.
+But if myelofibrosis slows production, that can’t happen.

-Red blood cells bring oxygen to your organs and tissues like muscles.
-If you have too few (your doctor will call this anemia), you might feel weak, short of breath, lightheaded, or really tired.
+- Red blood cells bring oxygen to your organs and tissues like your muscles.
+If you have too few, you might feel weak, short of breath, lightheaded, or really tired.
 You might have bone pain.

 All that extra blood can cause organs to get too large, especially your spleen.
 You might feel pain or fullness in your belly if that happens.
 This can be serious, so you need to get it looked at right away.

 No one test can diagnose myelofibrosis.
 Your doctor might spot problems during a routine checkup before you notice any symptoms.

 If you visit the doctor with symptoms, they’ll start by asking about your medical history and doing a physical exam.
 They’ll check for signs of an enlarged spleen.
 They may also order exams including:

 - Blood tests.
 A complete blood count (CBC) measures the number of each type of blood cell.
 A technician might also look at the cells under a microscope.
 And a comprehensive metabolic panel measures the levels of certain materials that your body makes, like electrolytes, fats, proteins, and enzymes.

 - Imaging tests.
 Ultrasound and MRI make images of things inside your body.